 While customers pay for their orders to Clearpay in instalments, you as a merchant receive the full amount from Clearpay upfront.

 I can’t enable Clearpay in my Ecwid store.
 Why?

 If you can't enable Clearpay, most likely you are using an old version of the Ecwid storefront.
 Clearpay can work only with the new storefront.
 You can enable the new storefront in your Ecwid admin, go to Settings → What’s New page.
 Otherwise, contact our support team for assistance.

-How Clearpay installments are calculated?
+How Clearpay instalments are calculated?

 Clearpay checks if the order is between £30 – £900, then it breaks the order cost into four equal parts.
 The order cost is the total sum of the product price, shipping costs, and tax rates.
-If the order total changes during the shopping process, the installment payments are recalculated by Clearpay at checkout.
+If the order total changes during the shopping process, the instalment payments are recalculated by Clearpay at checkout.

 What orders qualify for Clearpay financing?